| The Girls' Get-together Its great to

 from a motorway bridge into the path of a high

-speed train pulling tanks of aviation fuel.’
+speed train pulling tanks of aviation fuel.
+What plans were you

-thinking of?’ enquired Alison.
+thinking of? enquired Alison.
+Well, it occurred to

 me that the funerals would probably happen about